 Although these types of disorders usually manifest during a person’s teenage years, there is also the distinct possibility for it to develop well into adulthood.
 It is also fairly common for these eating disorders to meld with other anxiety disorders such as depression or substance abuse.
 Needless to say, these symptoms can quickly become life-threatening.
-In fact, according to the National Institute of Mental Health, anorexia patients have are far more likely to die prematurely.
-This is why pursuing an eating disorder treatment plan is vital.
+In fact, according to the National Institute of Mental Health(1), anorexia patients have are far more likely to die prematurely.
+This is why pursuing a treatment plan is vital.

 - Biological Factors – There are biological factors that need to be taken into consideration when it comes to these types of diseases.
 This is because some people are simply more vulnerable to eating disorders primarily due to their genetic make-up.
 This genetic predisposition can be easily passed down from parent to child.